The Ultimate Guide to Iceland's Diamond Circle

 Given this varied list of sites and attractions, there is truly no reason to skip the Diamond Circle on your visit to Iceland.
 With the option to partake in a guided tour or even a self-drive trip, visitors can take in this jewel of a sightseeing route and create holiday memories that are sure to last a lifetime.

 Have you ever visited the Diamond Circle?
-Did you prefer the Golden Circle or Diamond Circle tour more?
+Would you prefer the Golden Circle or Diamond Circle tour more?
 Make sure to leave your comments and queries in the comments box below.

 Articles les plus consultés